 - The style of your cat litter system, likewise, some litters are made for certain systems.
 If you just have a basic box or tray – don’t worry about this just yet.

 - Your litter scoop is important and non stick scoops are nicer to use.
 Consider investing in a good litter scoop maybe something like this.
 You do need a litter scoop, it has to be a good size and have holes to act like a sieve when removing clumps and coated faeces.
+We tried using a trowel, the scoop is better.

 - What you feed your cat most certainly affects what goes on in the litter tray.
 See our post on cat food for indoor cats.
+A surprise finding is that our cat’s behaviour is also massively affected by his food.

 - Dust, some cat litters are dusty which can be messy and make cats sneeze.
 It can even make owners sneeze.